 Spend Longer in Barcelona

-While I admit that Barcelona is a tempting weekend destination, and perfect for a city break from the UK, a weekend in Barcelona isn’t really enough and if you can afford to spend more time here then you will be rewarded with being able to properly explore and discover more of Barcelona’s hidden gems.
+While I admit that Barcelona is a tempting weekend destination, and perfect for a city break from the UK, a weekend in Barcelona isn’t really enough and if you can afford to spend more time here then you will be rewarded with being able to properly explore and discover more of Barcelona’s hidden gems and get to know more of Catalonia on day trips too.

 While you can certainly see some of the highlights just spending two days in Barcelona, the more time you have here, the more treasures of Barcelona you will discover – far beyond the buildings of Gaudí and crowded beaches.